Spongy Moth (Lymantria Dispar Dispar or LDD moth)

 High levels of Spongy Moth caterpillars can cause trees to experience a loss of leaves, which could lead to weakness and make them more susceptible to diseases or extreme weather events such as drought.
 Trees in urban settings may be increasingly susceptible to these impacts given the additional stresses they face including, soil compaction, restricted root volume, other pests, and human impacts.

-Spongy Moth caterpillars tend to only feed and damage trees for a short period in June and July.
-As the caterpillars grow, they consume more leaves, later in this period, trees can look as if they have lost their leaves overnight.
+Spongy Moth caterpillars tend to only feed on and damage trees for a short period in June and July.
+As the caterpillars grow, they consume more leaves.
+Later in this period, trees can look as if they have lost their leaves overnight.

 Healthy trees are able to grow back their leaves within the season.
-However, several years of defoliation weakens trees and can have negative impacts on long-term health.
-Trees that are already stressed by other pests, diseases or extreme weather events such as droughts may also be disproportionately impacted.
+However, several years of defoliation can weaken trees and have negative impacts on long-term health.
+Trees that are already stressed by other pests, diseases or extreme weather events, such as droughts, may also be disproportionately impacted.

 Trees help to: